ThndrDev/StationeersVR/README.development.md

       1. Assembly-CSharp.dll
       2. SteamVR.dll
       3. Unity.XR.Management.dll
    3. The software will create a folder inside "rocketstation_Data\Managed" called "publicized_assemblies" with the 3 publicized DLLs.
-   4. Rename the folder "publicized_assemblies" to "lib".
-   4. Cut the "lib" folder and paste it inside the Mod project folder in "\StationeersVR\StationeersVRMod\".
-Should be in the folder you've checked the source out above.
+Leave them there.

 3. Open Visual Studio and in the Solution Explorer, go to Dependencies -> Assemblies and make sure you don't have any broken dependencies.